Easy to Make Graham Cracker Gingerbread House

 How to Make a Graham Cracker Gingerbread House – 6 Easy Steps

-You’ll need four graham cracker halves (two for the roof and two for the short sides of your house) and two full graham crackers (for the two tall sides of our house).
+You’ll need four graham cracker halves (two for the roof and two for the short sides of your house) and two full graham crackers (for the two tall sides of the house).

 Instructional photo showing how to cut the roof line side graham crackers at an angle on the other side to make a s'more gingerbread house.